Grade Level: 5 (4-6)

 Markle, Sandra.
 The Kids' Earth Handbook.
 Atheneum, NY: Maxwell Macmillan International, 1991.

 Ozone Depletion Index.
 Updated June 15, 2004.
 Internet FAQ Archives, FAQS.ORG. www.faqs.org/faqs.
 Accessed November 10, 2004.

 Stratospheric Ozone Information for Children.
 Updated September 20, 2002.
-Kid Zone, The Green Lane, Environment Canada. www.ec.gc.ca/ozone.
+Kid Zone, The Green Lane, Environment Canada.
+Formerly found at: www.ec.gc.ca/ozone.
 Accessed November 10, 2004.

 Stratospheric Ozone – The Ozone Layer – What's going on up there?
 Updated September 20, 2002.
-Kid Zone, The Green Lane, Environment Canada. www.ec.gc.ca/ozone.
+Kid Zone, The Green Lane, Environment Canada.
+Formerly found at: www.ec.gc.ca/ozone.
 Accessed November 10, 2004.

 ContributorsAmy Kolenbrander; Janet Yowell; Natalie Mach; Malinda Schaefer Zarske; Denise Carlson

 Supporting ProgramIntegrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder